6. Dolphin – Phase 3#

 Task 2: Implement the parser using Menhir parser generator

 Implement the parser for the present subset of Dolphin as described above, using Menhir parser generator.
+To score full points on this task, your parser should not have any shift/reduce or reduce/reduce conflicts.

 6.6.
 Updated semantic analysis#